 Now that we have support for creating nodes dynamically, we are almost complete UI solution, and FTD should be considered an alternative anywhere you would consider using say React for creating UI.

-Some variables, like fpm.document-title
+Some variables, like fastn.document-title

 .